-Field or control Description Source Select the type of information on which to trigger.
+Field or control Description Source Select the RS232 bus on which to trigger.
+Trigger On Select the type of information on which to trigger.
+Data Bytes Sets the number of data bytes (1 byte = 8 bits) on which to trigger (one to ten bytes).
+Use the A knob to change the value.
+Available when Trigger On = Data.
 Data Sets the data pattern on which to trigger.
-The number of bits shown depends on how the parallel bus is defined.
-Tap the Binary or Hex field and use the A and B knobs to select and change the values.
+The number of bits shown depends on the Data Words setting.
+Tap the Binary , Hex , or ASCII field and use the A and B knobs to select and change the values.
 Or double-tap on the field and use the virtual keypad to enter values.
+Available when Trigger On = Data .
 A, B knob controls Use the A knob to select (highlight) the digit(s) to change.
 Use the B knob to change the value of the digit(s).